...

 Ergonomics that Fit the Rider

-The 31.1-inch seat height is comfortable enough for all-day riding, but if you’re over 5’10”, you might feel the seat-to-peg distance getting a little tight after a long stretch.
+The 31.6-inch seat height (0.5 inches taller than the 2024 model) is comfortable enough for all-day riding, but I’m over 5’10”, and after a long stretch I do feel the seat-to-peg distance get a bit tight.
 Still, the seating position is great for most riders.
 The slight forward reach to the bars is easy on your wrists and back, so you can either tuck in for speed or relax when cruising.
-It’s flexible enough to suit whatever riding mood you’re in.
+In short, the ergonomics adapt effortlessly to whatever riding style you’re in the mood for.

 A Few Small Gripes